canonical/kubeflow-ci/actions/dump-charm-debug-artifacts/README.md

 ## Summary

-Dumps logs relevant to kubernetes-based Juju charms to a Github Artifact.
+Dumps logs relevant to kubernetes-based Juju charms to a GitHub Artifact.

 Logs are both printed to screen and dumped to the artifact "juju-kubernetes-charmcraft-logs".